Las Nubes: History

-Other Projects from Ale Campos and Emile Milgrim
+Other projects by Campos and Milgrim

 Ale Campos is a film photographer, and the guitarist in Iggy Pop's live band.
 She was also a founding member of the groups Testökra and Wastelands.
 Campos is also a volunteer music instructor at the Miami Girls Rock Camp.

 Emile Milgrim is the founder of the Other Electricities record label, and a co-founder of Miami Girls Rock Camp.
 She is also a sound-designer, and one-half of the Archival Feedback project.
 Milgrim is also the drummer for Mr. Entertainment & The Pookiesmackers, and previously drummed for Quarter Horses and Parker Posey Posse.